robertrottermann/erp-workbench/help/source/install/install_virtalenv_wrapper.rst

     # ------------------ start workon stuff -------------------
     export WORKON_HOME=$HOME/.virtualenvs
     export PROJECT_HOME=$HOME/projetcs
-    source /usr/local/bin/virtualenvwrapper.sh
+    source $(which virtualenvwrapper.sh)

-take care that the last line (source /usr/local/bin/virtualenvwrapper.sh) is correkt.
+take care that the last lines which virtualenvwrapper.sh produces a result.
-It could be, that virtualenvwrapper.sh was installed to a different directory.
+It could be, that virtualenvwrapper.sh was installed to a different directory that is not in the path in which case it could not be found by the whihc command.

 important: